How to Avoid Costly Septic System Repairs

 - Use soaps and detergents that are low-suds, biodegradable, and low- or phosphate-free.

 - Compost food scraps when possible and throw the rest in the garbage.
-Avoid putting fats, grease, oils, coffee grounds, or other food substances down the drain.
+Do not put fats, oils, and grease down the drain.

-- Eliminate or limit your use of a garbage disposal.
+- Eliminate or limit your use of a in-sink garbage disposal for food scraps.

 - Recycle used cooking oil or pour it into a sealable container and place it in the trash— do not pour it into the sink or toilet.
 If you have a lot of oil to dispose of, you can mix it with clay cat litter.
 Add a little at a time, pour the cat litter into a bag, seal it, and dispose of it in your regular trash.